 Management is responsible for the other information.
-The other information comprises the information included in the Corporate Directory, Chairman's Report, Corporate Governance Statement and listing requirements of South Pacific Stock Exchange of the Company for the year ended 31 March 2017, but does not include the financial statements and our auditors' report thereon, which we obtained prior to the date of this auditor's report, and the Group's annual report which is expected to be made available to us after that date.
+The other information comprises the information included in the Corporate Directory, Chairman's Report, Corporate Governance Statement and listing requirements of South Pacific Stock Exchange of the Company for the year ended 31 March 2018, but does not include the financial statements and our auditors' report thereon.